 To make your LinkedIn business profile (company page) attractive, upload clean, high-resolution logos and a backdrop to your logo.
 See the above picture as an example.

 Ensure all copy and content on your company page is correctly spelled and formatted attractively.
 Try not to make paragraphs too long, as large blocks of text can be difficult for people to read.

 When you post new content, ensure images, videos and copy are all high quality.

 A great way to improve your social media presence on all platforms is to actively engage with your audience and respond quickly to their questions.

 How many company pages can you create on LinkedIn?

-You can create two company pages with your personal LinkedIn account.
-However, make sure you are strategic about which one you list as primary and secondary.
-People often stop reading after the first listing, so put the more important business first.
+You can create as many company pages as you want.
+Be strategic about which one you choose to be the primary company page.
+People often stop reading after the first listing, so put the most important business first.

-LinkedIn has a lot to offer businesses of all sizes.
-If you’ve never considered creating and maintaining a LinkedIn business page, it may be time to give it a second look.
+LinkedIn has much to offer businesses of all sizes.
+If you’ve never considered creating and maintaining a LinkedIn company page, it may be time to give the idea a second look.